AnnaBernbaum/PACMAN/PACMAN_plan.md

 # GHOSTS

+Ghost modes:
+1. Chase Pacman
+2. Protect big biscuit
+3. Avoid Pacman

+Conditions for different modes:

-It will strive for Pacman finding the shortest path to him.
+> Default - It will strive for Pacman finding the shortest path to him.
 > If the ghost is a certain distance from biscuit, it will just go and protect the biscuit.
 >> If Pacman is a certain distance away from biscuit, it will resume striving for Pacman.